 This is when you feel inspired and motivated when comparing.
 This is where positive energy comes in.
-You are motivated/inspired to be more like them, maybe have what they have and see what you can learn from them.
+You are motivated/inspired to be more like them or to want to have what they have and see what you can learn from them.

 - Awareness is key.
 Become aware when you are comparing yourself to someone and become aware of what level you are doing it.